 Several brief screening instruments can adequately detect cognitive impairment, especially in populations with a higher prevalence of underlying dementia.
-There is no empiric evidence, however, that screening for cognitive impairment or early diagnosis of cognitive impairment improves patient, caregiver, family, or clinician decision-making or other important outcomes.
-Harms of screening for cognitive impairment are not well studied.
+There is no little evidence, however, that screening for cognitive impairment or early diagnosis of cognitive impairment improves patient, caregiver, family, or clinician decision making or other important outcomes nor results in harms.
 There is a robust evidence base studying pharmacologic and nonpharmacologic interventions aimed at improving patient function and caregiver well-being.
-In general, there is support that AChEIs and memantine and interventions that support caregivers, including those that help coordinate care for patients and caregivers, can result in small improvements in the short term.
+In general, there is support that AChEIs and memantine and interventions that support caregivers, including those who help coordinate care for patients and caregivers, can result in small improvements in the short term.
 Unfortunately, the average effects of these benefits are quite small and likely not of clinical significance.
-Additionally, most of the evidence pointing to positive effects is applicable to people with moderate-as opposed to mild-dementia.
-Therefore, the applicability of the treatment evidence to people with screendetected cognitive impairment is unclear.
+Additionally, most of the evidence pointing to positive effects is applicable to persons with moderate-as opposed to mild-dementia.
+Therefore, the applicability of the treatment evidence to persons with screen-detected cognitive impairment is unclear.
 Any benefits are further limited by the commonly experienced side effects of medications and the limited availability of complex caregiver interventions.
 Cognitive stimulation and training, exercise interventions, and other medications and supplements showed some favorable effects on patients' cognitive and physical function, but trial evidence lacked consistency and the estimates of benefit were imprecise.
 There is less evidence related to screening for and treating MCI.
-The test performance of the few instruments evaluated to detect MCI was lower than the sensitivity and specificity to detect dementia, despite more liberal cutoffs, and there is little evidence for any pharmacologic or nonpharmacologic interventions to preserve or improve patient functioning in people with MCI.
+The test performance of the few instruments evaluated to detect MCI was lower than the sensitivity and specificity to detect dementia, despite more liberal cutoffs, and there is little evidence for any pharmacologic or nonpharmacologic interventions to preserve or improve patient functioning in persons with MCI.